nameistzzhang/gpv-flash/README.md

 Compared with traditional tools for measuring human values, GPV (1) effectively mitigates response bias and resource demands by dispensing with self-reports; (2) captures authentic behaviors instead of relying on forced ratings; (3) can handle historical or subjective data; (4) measures values in open-ended value spaces and easily adapts to new or evolving values without expert effort; and (5) enables more scalable and flexible value measurement.

-Compare with recent works on measuring LLM values, GPV (1) mitigates response bias and yields more theoretically valid results; (2) is more practically relevant for measuring LLM values based on their scalable and free-form responses; and (3) enables context-specific measurements.
+Compared with recent works on measuring LLM values, GPV (1) mitigates response bias and yields more theoretically valid results; (2) is more practically relevant for measuring LLM values based on their scalable and free-form responses; and (3) enables context-specific measurements.

 ## 📦 Requirements
 - Python 3.10